amplitude/amplitude-docs/content/collections/warehouse_native_amplitude/en/warehouse-native-bulk-model-management.md

 ### How to apply the changes

-You can use the UI to upload the updated config file, all changes will be commited to the database in one transaction if everything is correct.
-The changes will be automatically rolled back if error happens.
-So it's an ALL or Nothing scenario.
+You can use the UI to upload the updated config file, all changes will be committed to the database in one transaction.
+The changes will be automatically rolled back if there is any error.

 ## Config Spec